claremontcoders/claremontcoders.github.io/_projects/01-turtle-time.md

 {% include svg/01-turtle-triangle.svg %}

-**Hint:** At each corner of triangle there are two angles, the <span style="color: violet">interior angle</span> on the inside of the triangle and the <span style="color: orange">exterior angle</span> on the outside of the shape.
-In an equilateral triangle all of the interior angles are the same.
+**Hint:** At each corner of a triangle there are two angles, the <span style="color: violet">interior angle</span> on the inside of the triangle and the <span style="color: orange">exterior angle</span> on the outside of the shape.
+In an equilateral triangle all of the interior angles are the same size.

-How are the interior and exterior angles related?
-How big are the interior angles?
+How are the interior and exterior angles related to one another?
+How big are the interior angles in an equilateral triangle?
 How big are the exterior angles?
 How many degrees should the turtle turn to form an equilateral triangle?

 **Hint:** Pretend to be the turtle and walk the path of an equilateral triangle.
 Step forward and turn, forward and turn, forward and turn.
 Is the angle you turn big or small?